heggink/domoticz-nuki/README.md

 Tested to work with single lock per bridge and multiple bridges per installation

 ## Prerequisites
-This plugin requires python modules json and urllib
-It also requires all the locks to be assigned to the bridge and for the bridge to be put in developer mode in order to use the HTTP API
+This plugin requires python modules json and urllib. random, hashlib, datetime modules are needed if you intend to use Hashed tokens It also requires all the locks to be assigned to the bridge and for the bridge to be put in developer mode in order to use the HTTP API